hacdias/hacdias.com/content/posts/2023/01/06/when-you-dont-know-the-ingredients/index.md

 ---
 title: When You Don't Know the Ingredients
 date: 2023-01-06T22:15:23.150895986+01:00
+categories:
+  - articles
 tags:
-  - story-time
   - cooking
-categories:
-  - articles
+  - story time
 ---

 This is the story on how whipped cream and cocoa powder have stressed me over the last two weeks.
 I hope that that is a seemingly weird enough sentence to keep you on reading.
 Or not.
 If you don't want to keep going, it's also fine.
 But let me tell you more.